Deeper Understanding of Japanese Culture: Video Introduction to Manners for Tourists Visiting Japan

 TAKING PICTURES SCENE#01

-One of the joys of traveling in Japan is capturing memories in photos, but it's also important to be considerate of those around you when taking photos.
-This video introduces proper photo etiquette in tourist spots and around town.
-Learn how to enjoy beautiful scenery while respecting privacy.
+Capturing memories in Japan in photographs is one of the joys of traveling, but it's also important to be considerate of those around you when taking photos.
+This video introduces proper photography etiquette in tourist spots and around town, teaching you how to enjoy beautiful scenery while respecting privacy.

 Simplified Chinese version